KeisukeYamashita/go-btcrpc/README.md

 ### Available Methods

 ```
-- "getbalance"          get the balance of your node.
+- "getbalance"          get the balance of your account.
+- "getblockHash"          get the hash of the block.
+- "getblock"          get the block by hash of the block.
+- "getblockCount"          get the newest block count by hash of the block.
+- "decodeTransaction"          decode the raw transaction to humanreadable transaction by hash of the block.
+- "getrawTransaction"          get the raw transaction hash block count by hash of the block.
 ```

 ## Use tests